gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 You can highlight code snippets using `// highlight line` or a combination of `// highlight-start` and `// highlight-end`.

 To update the styling for these highlights override the `.highlight` styles inside your prism theme.

+## Migration to 2.0

+The migration path to 2.0 should include minimal necessary changes, but there are a few breaking changes that you should be aware of.

+- *Change in data structure* - Instead of querying for the `node` object inside the `edges` array, all queries now look for `nodes`.
+If you're shadowing files and accessing data directly you may need to account for this.
+- *Removal of darkmode toggle* - This theme no longer comes with a darkmode toggle.
+If you'd like to use the old one it is now available as a parallel theme you can install, `gatsby-theme-blog-darkmode`.

+### `gatsby-plugin-theme-ui` specific migration notes

+- *Change in shadow structure* - When shadowing files in this directory it can no longer be nested inside the `gatsby-theme-blog` directory.
+It needs to be at the root level.
+Additionally, all content needs to be shadowed in `index.js`.
+You can make use of files like `colors.js` but they will not shadow unless explicitly exported from `index.js`.
+- *Default deepmerge* - Any shadowing will deepmerge automatically.
+If your shadowed files did not merge at all and overrode the styles you'll want to pass `preset: false` as an option for `gatsby-theme-blog`.
+- *No built in typography* - Typography is no longer part of the default styling but you can still add it in your local project by shadowing.

+### Other Migration notes
+- *Skipnav* - In order to facilitate accessibility [skip-nav](https://reacttraining.com/reach-ui/skip-nav/) is now built into the blog theme.
+If you override `header.js` you'll need to add the `SkipNavLink` component yourself.